-The palaeontological impact assessment field study was undertaken in October 2017.
-The walk through and drive through of the affected portion were done and photographs (in 20 mega pixels) were taken of the site with a digital Canon camera (PowerShot SX620HS).
-It was not necessary to use a Global Positioning System (GPS) (Garmin eTrex 10) to record outcrops if not covered with topsoil, subsoil, overburden, and vegetation.
-A literature survey is included.
+The palaeontological impact assessment desktop study was undertaken in May 2020.
+A Phase 1 Study includes a walk through and drive through of the affected portion and photographs (in 20 mega pixels) taken of the site with a digital camera (Canon PowerShot SX620HS).
+It may be necessary to use a Global Positioning System (GPS) (Garmin eTrex 10) to record outcrops if not covered with topsoil, subsoil, overburden, and vegetation.
+A literature survey is included and the study relied on literature, geological maps, google maps, and google earth images.